ncatlab/nlab-content/pages/6/3/7/3/3736/content.md

 for each morphism $A_j \to X$, $j \in J$.

-Write $ALg C$ for the category whose objects are algebraic fibrant objects in $C$ and whose morphisms are morphisms in $C$ that respect the chosen lifts.
+Write $Alg C$ for the category whose objects are algebraic fibrant objects in $C$ and whose morphisms are morphisms in $C$ that respect the chosen lifts.

 =--